Comparing hyperbolic and extremal lengths for shortest curves: Background

 \begin{lemma} Let $\Sigma$ be a hyperbolic surface with totally geodesic boundary $\partial \Sigma$.
-Then any path $\eta:(I,\partial I) \rightarrow (\Sigma, \partial \Sigma)$ is homotopic (as relative maps) to a unique orthogeodesic.
-Moreover, the smallest geometric intersection between the homotopy class of $\eta$ and the homotopy class of a simple closed curve $\gamma$ is given by the intersection between their orthogeodesic and closed geodesic representatives, respectively. \end{lemma}
+Then any arc $\eta$ has a unique arc representative $\eta_*$ which is geodesic with respect to the hyperbolic metric and is orthogonal to $\partial \Sigma$ at the endpoints.
+Moreover, the geometric intersection between $\eta$ and any simple closed curve $\gamma$ is realized by the intersection between $\eta_*$ and the unique geodesic representative $\gamma_*$, existing by Lemma~\ref{lem:georep}. \end{lemma}

 The following Lemma is standard and follows by classification of surfaces.

 \begin{lemma}[Existence of simple closed curves] Given a hyperbolic surface of finite type which is not the pair of pants, there exists at least one non-boundary-parallel non-trivial simple closed geodesic. \end{lemma}